Soviet Fighter Jets in U.S. Combat Training: Program Constant Peg

 Overcoming Maintenance Challenges

-Nobody in the USSR knew that its potential enemy had dozens of Soviet fighters in combat service, maintained with ingenuity and secrecy.
-These aircraft lacked technical manuals, forcing engineers and pilots to learn through trial and error, often at significant risk.
-CIA operatives from Eastern Europe covertly sourced rare parts, while General Electric specialists managed basic maintenance.
+To their surprise, no one in the USSR knew that its possible enemy had dozens of Soviet fighters in combat service, which were kept secret and maintained with skill.
+These planes didn’t come with technical manuals, so engineers and pilots had to learn by doing, which was often very dangerous.
+CIA agents from Eastern Europe secretly got rare parts, and General Electric experts took care of basic maintenance.

 Cloaked in Secrecy